Arijitdutta19910601/Atmol4Cast-CNR/Research Plan.md

 ## Deliverables / Outputs

 #### Platform: A seamless tool for wind energy forecasting visualisation which collects wind data from heterogenous sources (Lidar, Meteo Mast, ATLAS, models etc.) harmonise preporcess and provide detailed analysis.
+The comparison between these model should provide the novel architecture's edge over other existing.

 #### Publications: At least one reputed Q1 journal article.